gordonsay/Context-Carry/README.md

 - 🔁 Move a long ChatGPT discussion directly into Claude for deeper reasoning
 - 🖌️ Visually circle code snippets or paragraphs on a documentation site to capture them instantly
 - 🧪 Carry debugging conversations between multiple LLMs
-- 📚 Collect documentation + StackOverflow answers + chat history into one clean prompt
+- 📚 **Research Mode**: Drag code from GitHub, errors from StackOverflow, and requirements from Gmail into one unified prompt context.
 - 📏 Avoid context limit crashes with real-time token calculation

 ## Key Features (What Makes Context-Carry Different)

+- **Drag-and-Drop Capture**: Users can now drag selected text directly from the webpage and drop it onto the Context-Carry panel to instantly add it to the Basket.
+- **Universal Collector Mode**: The interface now automatically switches to a specialized "Collector Mode" on non-AI websites (e.g., Gmail, StackOverflow, GitLab).
-- **Visual Area Selection (New! 🖌️)**: Activate the paintbrush mode to freely circle any area on a webpage.
+- **Visual Area Selection (🖌️)**: Activate the paintbrush mode to freely circle any area on a webpage.
 All text inside your drawing is automatically extracted and cleaned.
-- **Smart Export Options (New!)**: When exporting, if you have both "Basket Items" and "Current Page Selection," the extension intelligently asks if you want to export **only the basket**, **only the page**, or **merge both**.
+- **Smart Export Options **: When exporting, if you have both "Basket Items" and "Current Page Selection," the extension intelligently asks if you want to export **only the basket**, **only the page**, or **merge both**.
 - **Clean Context Architecture**: System prompts (Prefixes) are now managed separately from content.
 Adding items to the basket creates "clean" data, ensuring you don't get repetitive system prompts when merging multiple sources.
 - **Cross-Window Token Sync**: Token estimation is now synchronized across tabs.
 Adding an item in Tab A immediately updates the estimated token count in Tab B.
 - **Cross-Window Context Basket**: The ultimate staging area.
 Collect snippets from ChatGPT in one tab, a documentation page in another, and a StackOverflow answer in a third.